All Episodes

 You want to be a part of the program?

-Uh he has a website, Rigged2020.com.
+He has a website, rigged2020.com.

 I will link it to Hannity.com, make it easy for you to see it.

-And you're describing the democratic effort.
+And you're describing the Democratic effort.

-Yeah, so what this is, Sean, is private funding.
+So what this is, Sean, is private funding.

-It's not for TV commercials, it's not for anything.
+It's not for anything.

-No, this is get out the vote stuff, right?
+Oh, this is get out the vote stuff, right?

 It's not what is supposed to happen.